digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

   - Sep - B

 ### Characters 13-17 - Serial Number
 The final 5 characters are a unique serial number to identify the car.
-The only known rules about these characters is that they should all be numeric, and that they were printed sequentially, meaning that in theory you *could* more accurately determine manufacture date assuming you had a vast amount of VINs from the same month/year
+The only known rules about these characters is that they should all be numeric, and that they *should* be printed sequentially, meaning that in theory you *could* more accurately determine manufacture date assuming you had a vast amount of VINs from the same month/year

 ---